mccraigmccraig/deepstate/README.md

 ## A simple example

-A quite simple example, showing a synchronous state-only action and an asynchronous action.
+Showing a synchronous state-only action and an asynchronous action.
 Clicks will result in consistent data however they are interleaved: